AndreasHeger/CGATReport/doc/Overview.rst

 Features
 ********

-:module:``SphinxReport`` is a report generator that is implemented as an extension to :module:``Sphinx``.
+:mod:`SphinxReport` is a report generator that is implemented as an extension to :mod:`Sphinx`.
 It is easy to use and powerful enough to give all the flexibility needed during the development of computational pipelines and robustness during the production use of a pipeline.

 It is intended for developers and computational scientists with ``python`` scripting experience.

-Briefly, the :module:``SphinxReport`` is a report generator that is implemented as an extension to :module:``Sphinx``.
+Briefly, the :mod:`SphinxReport` is a report generator that is implemented as an extension to :mod:`Sphinx`.
 It

 * uses simple markup in the form of restructured text
 * supports both automated and narrative analysis